PROBABLY THE NICEST DAY OF THE WEEK

 Your First Alert Weather Forecast:

 Your Wednesday weather looks wonderful!
-As high pressure pushes through the region, we’ll see plenty of golden sunshine.
-Temperatures will be rising into the low to middle 70s this afternoon.
-The humidity is going to be low and the winds will be light...
-So it’s going to be a very comfortable day for almost anything outside.
+As high pressure pushes through the region, we’re seeing plenty of golden sunshine.
+Temperatures are rising into the low to middle 70s this afternoon.
+The humidity continues to be low and the winds are light...
+So it’s a very comfortable day for almost anything outside.

 Even though there’s officially only one more week of summer left, the weather looks even warmer ahead.
 A breezy south wind will push tomorrow’s highs up to near 80 degrees.
 There’s also another surge of sultry air early next week.
 Highs on Sunday through Tuesday will probably climb into the mid 80s with plenty of humidity.